davidteren/lpx_links/README.md

   - Importing the links file into a download manager like the DownThemAll addon for FireFox should work well.

 > Please note that if you do not have version 10.1.1
-> installed the utility will fail.
+> installed the utility will most likely fail.

 ### Version